LOADING ...

 By the Devil's wash and hole in the wild Owyhee Range

-Somewhere in the sage tonight the calls out his name.
+Somewhere in the tonight the wind calls out his name.

 Aye,aye,aye.

-Come gather 'round me buckaroos and a I will tell
+Come gather 'round me and a story I will tell

-You might think this is history from before the West was won,
+You might think this tale is history from the West was won,

-But the events that I'll describe took in nineteen eighty-one.
+But the events I'll describe took place in nineteen eighty-one.

-He was born out in Virginia,left home when was through;
+He was born out in Virginia,left home when school was

-In the deserts of he became a buckaroo,
+In the deserts of Nevada he a buckaroo,

-And he learned the of cattle,and he learned to sit a horse,
+And he the ways of cattle,and he learned to sit a horse,

-Then Claude he a trapper,and he dreamed of the bygone days,
+Then Claude he became a trapper,and he dreamed of the days,

-And he studied bobcat and their wild and silent ways
+And he studied bobcat logic and their wild and silent

-In the runs near Paradise, in monitors down south
+In the bloody runs Paradise, in monitors down south

 Trapping and coyotes,living hand to mouth.